 - Small class sizes with the focus on excellence in teaching and student learning

 - Significant opportunities for international study, hands-on field experience, and co-curricular activities

 - Students regularly score in the top three in academic business & computer science competitions at both state and national Phi Beta Lambda Leadership Conferences

-- Numerous employers, such as Microsoft and UTC Aerospace Systems, repeatedly hire University of Jamestown computer science graduates
+- Numerous employers, such as Microsoft and Collins Aerospace, FAST Enterprises and NISC repeatedly hire University of Jamestown computer science graduates

 Our Academic Catalogs provide information on policies and procedures, the admissions process, programs of study, and degree requirements.